yegor256/blog/_posts/2016/may/2016-05-24-who-is-project-manager.md

 informed in time, etc. This may sound like utopia, but that's the true meaning of a "project manager" role.

+{% quote A charismatic project manager will inevitably ruin the project %}

 I believe it's already obvious that project management has very little to do with leadership.
 They are just two _orthogonal_ skill sets.
 I would say that a perfect PM won't even need any leadership skills, while a lousy PM will need